Erich Wolfgang Korngold: Later scores: 1943–1956

 Kings Row was followed by seven film scores in four years – The Constant Nymph (1943), Between Two Worlds (1944), Devotion (1946), Of Human Bondage (1946), Deception (1946), Escape Me Never (1947), and Adventures of Don Juan (1948) (unused score).

 World War II prevented Korngold from returning to Europe.
 He became an American citizen in 1943 and remained in the US after retiring from film composing in 1947.

 He spent the last ten years of his life composing concert pieces, including a Violin Concerto, a Symphonic Serenade for strings, a Cello Concerto and a Symphony.
 The Violin Concerto has become particularly successful, with many recordings and performances following Jascha Heifetz's initial version.

+His final complete orchestral work was Straussiana (1953), commissioned by a US publisher as a work suitable for school orchestra.
+It has three movements, based on works by Johann Strauss II: a polka from the operetta 'Fürstin Ninetta', a mazurka based on a polka from Cagliostro in Wien, and a waltz from the operetta Ritter Pásmán.
+Korngold superstitiously refused to give it an opus number.
+A typical performance lasts about seven and a half minutes.

 He returned to film scoring one more time, shortly before his death, for Magic Fire (1955), a film biography of the composer Richard Wagner.
 He was asked to adapt the music of Wagner for most of the film, but Korngold also wrote some original music for it.
 He is seen during the final scenes in an unbilled cameo as the conductor Hans Richter.

-At the time of his death at age 60, he was working on his sixth opera.